mikebionic/Smart-IoT/README.md

-# smart_home
+# smart_iot
-A smart home system tools with remote control rest-api and automation
+A smart system tools with remote control rest-api and automation